heshammushtaq/Fraudulent_E-Commerce_Transactions/README.md

 ## Overview

-This project analyzes a synthetic dataset of e-commerce transactions to explore how fraudulent behavior can be identified using data patterns.
+This project analyzes a dataset of e-commerce transactions to explore how fraudulent behavior can be identified using data patterns.
 It includes:

 1. Exploratory Data Analysis (EDA)